MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-service-bus-overview.md

 One way to decrease logging is to change the verbosity.
 Another is to add filters that exclude logs from logger names packages like `com.azure.messaging.servicebus` or `com.azure.core.amqp`.
 For examples, see the XML files in the [Configure Log4J 2](#configure-log4j-2) and [Configure logback](#configure-logback) sections.

-When submitting a bug, log messages from classes in the following packages are interesting:
+When you submit a bug, the log messages from classes in the following packages are interesting:

 * `com.azure.core.amqp.implementation`
 * `com.azure.core.amqp.implementation.handler`